2015 Annual Report

-Mr. Stannard was appointed as a part-time Commission Member in September 2007 and appointed as the MPCC’s Interim Chairperson in December 2009.
-He was subsequently appointed full-time Chairperson in June 2010.
+Mr. Stannard joined the MPCC as a part-time Commission Member in September 2007.
+In December 2009, he became the MPCC’s Interim Chairperson.
+He was subsequently appointed fulltime Chairperson in June 2010.
 In addition to his Chief Executive Officer duties, Mr. Stannard co-presided over the Afghanistan Public Interest Hearing (PIH) and presided over the Fynes PIH into the conduct of Military Police investigations related to the death of Corporal Stuart Langridge.
 Mr. Stannard has rendered decisions on numerous conduct and interference complaint files.

 Biographies of the Commission Members

-He has acted as an advisor to the Quebec government on questions pertaining to public security and has a keen interest in the professionalization of police services.
-In 2006, Mr. Chabot was invested as an Officer into the Order of Merit of the Police Forces by the Governor General of Canada and was elevated in this Order to the rank of Commander in 2010.
+Mr. Chabot has acted as an advisor to the Quebec government on questions pertaining to public security and has a keen interest in the professionalization of police services.
+In 2006, he was invested as an Officer into the Order of Merit of the Police Forces by the Governor General of Canada.
+He was elevated in this Order to the rank of Commander in 2010.
 Mr. Chabot retired from the police service in 2010.

 Mr. Chabot holds a master’s degree in Public Management from the École nationale d’administration publique (ÉNAP) and is fluent in both French and English.
 He was appointed as a Commission Member in December 2011.

 Troy DeSouza was appointed as a Commission Member for a four-year term on June 22, 2015.

 A long-time resident of Victoria, British Columbia, he has practiced law in B.C. for the past 17 years, providing legal advice to local government clients.
 He has conducted litigation before administrative tribunals, appeal boards, and at all levels of courts in British Columbia.